surnamej/surnamej-intern-repo/issues/Milestone-0-working-in-an-agile-team/Agile-Roles.md

    - Developers and QA work closely within a sprint, and PMs prioritize work before each sprint starts.

 ### Reflection

 #### What is your role, and how does it contribute to the Agile process?

 As a Frontend Developer, my role is to build and maintain the user interface (UI) of the application.
 I may collaborate with designers to implement visual elements and ensure smooth functionality, working with backend developers to integrate APIs and data.
 I must contribute by:

 - Writing clean, efficient, and maintainable frontend code.
 - Ensuring UI/UX consistency across the product.
 - Fixing bugs and optimising performance.
 - Collaborating with QA to test and refine features.

 #### How do your responsibilities overlap or interact with other roles in the team?

 - With UX Designers: Implement designs accurately while ensuring usability.
 - With Backend Developers: Integrate APIs and ensure smooth data flow.
 - With QA Engineers: Fix reported bugs and optimise frontend performance.

 ### Task

-#### Write a short description of how your role fits into the Agile team.
+#### Write a short description of how your role fits into the Agile team

 As a Frontend Developer, I turn design concepts into functional web pages or applications, ensuring they are responsive, accessible, and optimized for performance.
 I collaborate with designers, backend developers, and QA to build seamless user experiences.

-#### Identify one other role you frequently collaborate with and describe how you can improve teamwork with them.
+#### Identify one other role you frequently collaborate with and describe how you can improve teamwork with them

 - Role: QA Engineer
 - Collaboration: QA tests the frontend implementation to ensure everything functions correctly and meets requirements.
 - How to Improve:
   - Communicate early about potential edge cases to reduce back-and-forth.
   - Write detailed documentation for complex UI interactions.
   - Use automated testing to catch frontend issues faster.